SkylarWapato/cadence-education-fund/README.md

 ![Limit fail](assets/limit-fail-1st.png)

-> ℹ️ **Info**: This failure was expected as the Manager's condition of first graduating post-secondary school hadn't been met
+> ℹ️ **Info**: This failure was expected as the Manager's limit condition defaults to 0

 ## As fund manager, set the beneficiary's limit to 100 FLOW